cbartram/hearthhub-kube-api/README.md

 This ensures K3's uses at most 2 CPU core's and 8GB of memory to run leaving some resources for your host system.
 This is necessary since the cluster does not run in a VM and shares the host network space.

 Finally run: `./scripts/cluster_init.sh` to initialize the required ingress and load balancer controllers, namespaces, and secrets.
+See [Deploying the API](#deploying-valheim-server-and-hearthhub-api) for more information on how to deploy.

-### MiniKube
+### MiniKube (Deprecated)

+:warning: We do not recommend using MiniKube because of networking issues exposing the API to the internet.
+See [k3s instead](#k3s).

-Deployment is managed through Helm and Minikube.
+Deployment can be managed through Helm and Minikube.
 Follow the [MiniKube setup guide](https://minikube.sigs.k8s.io/docs/start/) to the point where you have your cluster running.
 Install [Helm](https://helm.sh) using their [installation script](https://helm.sh/docs/intro/install/).

 Create the `hearthhub` namespace on your cluster with: `kubectl create ns hearthhub`.
 It's also useful to have the